Sharia! What it is and what it is not?By Dr. Aslam Abdullah

 The opponents say that Shariah would endanger individual liberty; the supporters say that it strengthens liberty, freedom of expression, economic independence and equality before the law.

-The opponents say that Shariah espouses violence and the supporters say that Shariah is non violent.
+The opponents say that Shariah espouses violence and the supporters say that Shariah is non-violent.
 The opponents say that Shariah seeks to regulate all aspects of behavior in life; the supporters argue that it erases the dichotomy that exists in the behavior of people- in their various aspects of life.

 The opponents say that Shariah strangulates free scientific inquiry while the supporters say that Shariah is the main force and source of scientific inquiry.

-The situation becomes even more complicated when some sections of law enforcement agencies put their weigh in favor of the opponents of Shariah agreeing with many of their claims.
+The situation becomes even more complicated when some sections of law enforcement agencies put their weight in favor of the opponents of Shariah agreeing with many of their claims.
 For the supporters of Shariah, it serves as an indication that the administration is biased towards them.